 Sandy Marsico is the founder & CEO of Sandstorm®, a digital brand experience agency that turns consumer insights into engaging user experiences through our unique blend of data science, brand strategy, UX and enterprise-level technology.

 What does "Yes, and" mean?
 Why is it important at Sandstorm?

 Since our founding, Sandstorm has followed a “yes, and” approach.
 What does that mean?

-For us it’s a matter of how we think in regards to our concepting.
-With our user-centered marketing approach, we want everyone we work with to know that we hear them.
+For us, it’s a matter of how we think in regards to how we solve problems.
+With our user-centered design approach, we want our clients to know that we hear them.
 This yields a concept that reflects the needs and requirements from the business and the user.
 This results in the “yes” concept.

 We then go a little farther.
 We’re a bunch of thinkers and dreamers.
-We try to take the concepts and see where it takes us.
+We explore fresh concepts and see where it takes us.
 This result is something that meets the users' needs but in a form that goes beyond their expectation.
 This concept is Sandstorm pushing ourselves creatively and in effect pushing our clients, too.
 This is the “and.”

 This is a creative marketing term now, but where did it come from?

 The terminology for “yes and” came from the theater.
 Actually, just a few miles from our Chicago office.
 Starting with the Compass Players and Second City then later at iO, this concept is used to create improvised stories.
 For the improviser “yes and” means “yes, I hear you and understand the information you’re presenting, and I’m going to add something to heighten our interaction.”